John McCullough, Continuous Improvement engineer at Sharp, explores the key principles needed in a lean leader.

 Every leader should be authentic, do the right thing and be respectful to everyone but this is particularly embodied by the lean leader.
 They also lead by example and put the needs of their team beyond their own needs.
 They sincerely apologize when they make a mistake.
 Since the main role of the lean leader is to support by coaching and developing people, they are transparent, honest and, most of all, available.

 They frequently go to where their people are working (Gemba) to see what is happening and who needs help.
-The lean leader understands that if they only show up when things are bad or they need something from their team, that the team will be less likely to share their thoughts and feelings with them.
+The lean leader understands that if they only show up when things are bad or they need something from their team, the team will be less likely to share their thoughts and feelings with them.
 They devote a portion of their time every week to coaching their direct reports because they believe people are our greatest investment.

 The lean leader also ensures key activities rely on processes, not people.
 They understand that “bad processes beat good people,” and are quick to attack processes, never people.